rookiepeng/sensorview/README.md

 The reasoning behind the split:

-- **The table is the only queried dataset**, so it stays columnar.
-Parquet gives compression plus projection/predicate pushdown, and MATLAB reads it natively via `parquetread`/`parquetwrite` (Feather/Arrow IPC has no such support).
+- **The table is the only queried dataset**, so it stays columnar: Parquet gives compression plus projection/predicate pushdown, and MATLAB reads it natively (`parquetread`/`parquetwrite`).
-- **The cloud and curves are display-only** frame-indexed blobs.
-Nobody queries them by column, so Parquet's columnar machinery would be pure overhead; a chunked HDF5 dataset per frame reads as one contiguous block and is equally native in MATLAB (`h5read`).
+- **Cloud and curves are display-only**, frame-indexed blobs — nobody queries them by column, so a chunked HDF5 dataset per frame (equally native in MATLAB via `h5read`) beats Parquet's columnar overhead.
-- **Cloud decimation happens before the data gets here.** Since the backdrop has no runtime controls, the sidecar is expected to hold display-ready points and no full-resolution data is kept on the read path.
+- **Clouds arrive pre-decimated**; the backdrop has no runtime controls, so no full-resolution data is kept on the read path.
-- **Images are seeked client-side.** A native `<video>` element does the decoding and the frame slider drives `currentTime`, so scrubbing costs no server round trip.
-Video is encoded all-intra because browsers can only seek to keyframes.
+- **Images are seeked client-side** via a native `<video>` element and `currentTime`, so scrubbing costs no server round trip.
+All-intra encoding lets the browser seek to any frame; a container it can't play (a vendor `.avi` off a logger) is transcoded once, on first request, and cached under `cache/video`.
-  A recording in a container no browser plays — a vendor `.avi` off a logger — is transcoded to that same all-intra mp4 on first request and cached under `cache/video`, keyed on the source's size and mtime.
-The case folder is never written to.
-- **The reference pose is per frame, not per detection.** Carrying six more columns on every one of a log's 300k rows to say where one vehicle was in 400 frames is a waste, and table columns cannot express orientation at all.
+- **Reference pose is per frame, not per detection** — six extra columns on every one of a log's 300k rows to say where one vehicle was would be wasteful, and table columns can't express orientation anyway.

 Because the display-only views never depend on filter state, dragging a filter slider re-renders the table alone — it never re-reads the cloud, curves, pose, or video.

-**SensorView reads these files; it does not write them.** There is no ingest
-command: producing the layout is the job of whatever exports the data.
-What follows is the complete specification of what to produce, and `data/NuScenes/build_nuscenes_case.py` is a working converter that produces all of it from a real dataset.
+**SensorView reads these files; it does not write them.** Producing the layout is the job of whatever exports the data — what follows is the complete specification, and `data/NuScenes/build_nuscenes_case.py` is a working converter for a real dataset.

 ---